PugliaSOS/howsweather/README.md

 # howsweather
-A simple JS script that displays weather on terminal
+A simple Node.js script that displays weather on terminal.

-## Preface

-This is just an experiment I took in order to practice with JavaScript and Node.js environment.

 ## Installation

-Make sure you've Node.js and `npm` installed on your machine:
+Make sure you've Node.js and `npm` installed on your system.

+Then type:

 ```shell
 npm install howsweather -g
 ```

+Here you are!
+You're to use **howsweather**.

 ## Getting Started
 ![Screenshot](http://i.imgur.com/UG40JgX.png "Screenshot")